ksaifullah/ksaifullah/README.md

 ## Achieve

 I have been mentoring people at my workplace.
 Most of them achieved great career progression.
-My contribution in their journey is my achievement.
+My contribution in their career journey is my achievement.